 - The ban on fermented beverages is primarily aimed at rituals.

-- The slave hunt and the geopolitics of the Chadian basin.
+- The slave hunt and the geopolitics of the Chad basin.

 - Food production is provided by the "pagan" slaves.